aldro61/kover/doc_learning.md

 The are many strategies to select the values of hyperparameters.
 Kover implements two of them, which are described below:

-* k-fold cross-validation
+* k-fold cross-validation: good for smaller datasets, computationally intensive
-* Risk bound selection
+* Risk bound selection: good for larger datasets, k+1 times faster than k-fold CV

 #### k-fold cross-validation